dagraham/etm-dgraham/README.md

 * Alerts
     - positive: triggered before dtstart, relevant for dtstart on or after today
     - negative: triggered after dtstart, relevant for dtstart on or before today
+    - each command is a key from options[commands]

 * Beginbys: relevant for dtstart after today

 For repeating items, alerts and beginbys are only triggered for unfinished tasks and, when the task is repeating, only for the first unfinished instance.
 Similarly, pastdue notices for repeating tasks are only triggered for the first unfinished instance.